wotakumoe/wotaku/docs/.vitepress/tooltips/HDoujin.md

-Side project of Schale Network, similar to nHentai.
+Side project of Schale Network.
+ExHentai mirror for manga and doujinshi, keeping the original resolution.